TOSIT-IO/tdp-collection/roles/spark/README.md

 ## TODO

+- [x] Secure the Spark History Server UI with SSL and Kerberos auth
-- [ ] Secure the Spark History Server UI with SSL and Kerberos auth
+- [ ] Secure the Spark History Server UI with Kerberos auth
+- [ ] Make a separate spark-defaults.conf services